FAQs - Student Health Services

 All full-time graduate students (9 credits or more) and full-time undergraduate students (12 credits or more) are automatically enrolled into the Aetna Insurance Plan once a year.
 Students enrolling for the fall semester will be charged from August 21st until August 20th of the following year.
 Students enrolling for the spring semester will be charged from January 16th until August 20th.

 Co-pays or any form of payment will not be collected at the Student Health Services.
-All services rendered will be charged to your health insurance card Aetna or personal.
+All services rendered will be charged to your health insurance card United Healthcare or personal.

 Yes, please bring a hard or softcopy of your personal insurance card.